-3.3.1.1 Home Bound VMT
+3.3.1.1 Home Based VMT

 Home Based VMT (HBVMT) per capita is forecasted to decrease slightly by 7% in Ventura County between 2016 and 2040.
-The greatest increase in HBVMT between 2016 and 2040 is forecast in Fillmore (44%) and Ojai (99%).
+The greatest increase in HBVMT between 2016 and 2040 is forecasted in Fillmore (44%) and Ojai (99%).
 This could in part be due to the forecasted increase in population and the lack of corresponding employment and local serving uses in Fillmore.
-In contrast, decreases in HBVMT was observed in Camarillo, Moorpark, Oxnard, Ventura, Simi Valley, and Thousand Oaks.
+In contrast, decreases in HBVMT were forecasted in Camarillo, Moorpark, Oxnard, Ventura, Simi Valley, and Thousand Oaks.

-Table 3-4: Future Baseline Home Bound VMT Conditions
+Table 3-4: Future Baseline Home Based VMT Conditions